post_apocalypse_story/02-Unlikely_Encounter-Annie...

 story houses painted in different colors &ndash; but they are lacking

-balconies and, instead of being homes, they mostly house offices.
+balconies and all the lights are out as they mostly house offices.
 On the

 other side of the street is an embankment that holds the rails for the